Glossary

 Delegated Act

 Secondary legislation adopted by the European Commission that specifies the technical screening criteria for each environmental objective.
-Key ones: Climate DA (2021/2139), Environmental DA (2023/2486).
+Key acts include the Climate Delegated Act (2021/2139) and the Environmental Delegated Act (2023/2486).

 Eligibility

 Taxonomy EligibilityAn activity is taxonomy-eligible if it is described in the Delegated Acts, regardless of whether it meets the technical screening criteria.
-Eligibility ≠ alignment.
+Eligibility is not the same as alignment.

 Enabling Activity

-An activity that enables other activities to make a substantial contribution to an environmental objective, without leading to lock-in of unsustainable assets.
+An activity that enables other activities to make a substantial contribution to an environmental objective without causing lock-in to unsustainable assets.

 GAR

 Green Asset RatioThe share of a credit institution's assets that finance taxonomy-aligned activities.
-Banks must disclose their GAR under taxonomy reporting obligations.
+Banks must disclose their GAR under taxonomy reporting rules.

 Minimum Safeguards

-Social minimum standards based on OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, and ILO core conventions.
+Social minimum standards based on the OECD Guidelines for Multinational Enterprises, the UN Guiding Principles on Business and Human Rights, and the ILO core conventions.

 NZEB